Printer Friendly, PDF & Email Printer Friendly, PDF & Email

 System Under Test Test Lab Verification

-The health IT developer records and creates five reports, one for each scenario.
+The health IT developer records and creates five reports, one for each ONC Test Data Scenario(s).
 Note that the health IT developer may create each report for a single required test or it may create one report for all of the required tests for which it is seeking certification.
 The act of giving a patient timely online access to his or her health information will populate the numerator if:

-Medicare Promoting Interoperability Program: the information is made available to the patient within 48 hours of its availability to the provider for an EP or within 36 hours of its availability to the provider for an eligible hospital or CAH.
+Medicare Promoting Interoperability Program: Patient health information must be made available to the patient within 36 hours of its availability to the eligible hospital or CAH.

-Promoting Interoperability performance category: the information is made available to the patient within four business days of its availability to the EC.
+Promoting Interoperability performance category: Patient health information is made available to the patient within four business days of its availability to the EC.

 Test Data